Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

-Practising desirable behaviours using fake set-ups like the one described above, is an essential part of any dog training programme.
+Practicing desirable behaviors using fake set-ups like the one described above, is an essential part of any dog training program.

 Fake training scenarios help you to practice recall, heel and other basic commands in at home and in public, in a way that you can control.

 This enables you to ‘proof’ your dog’s commands against the distractions which will inevitably arise in the real world.

 Don’t give up because it is sometimes difficult to find people to help you do this.
 Be persistent.
 This is what separates well-behaved dogs from naughty ones.